gaehlerm/SoftwareEngineering/README.md

 **Every object does exactly one thing.
 Everything is done by exactly one object.**

-"The Single Responsibility Principle advises to separate concerns to isolate and simplify change." - Klaus Iglberger [https://youtu.be/motLOioLJfg?t=1003]

 There are various interpretations of the Single Responsibility Principle (SRP) [Clean Architecture].
 I don't think the differences between them really matter.
 The highlighted version above represents my personal interpretation of the SRP.
 It is much more important that you understand the idea behind it.

 The SRP is arguably the most crucial topic in this book and in all of software development.
 Every piece of code should have exactly one task.
 It is the foundation of readable and reusable code.
-When applied correctly, any type of code will become an order of magnitude more readable.

-Please note that the SRP does *not* state that every software developer is responsible for their own piece of code.
+There is one common missconception regarding the SRP: Please note that the SRP does *not* state that every software developer is responsible for their own piece of code.
 The SRP focuses on code fragments, not on code ownership.

 ## Do not Repeat Yourself